Guarantees for data-driven control of nonlinear systems using semidefinite programming: A survey

-We summarize data-driven system analysis and control by polynomial interpolation in Figure~\ref{Fig.Scheme}.
+Figure~\ref{Fig.Scheme} summarizes the data-driven system analysis and control by polynomial interpolation.

 While this framework seems to be flexible, we also identify some open questions and problems.
-The impact of the chosen polynomial basis for $z_1,\dots,z_{n_x}$ should be analysed.
-Here, the basis should not be optimized to minimize the approximation error but optimized for the controller design.
+Among others, the impact of the chosen polynomial basis for $z_1,\dots,z_{n_x}$ should be analysed.
+Here, the basis should be optimized for the controller design.
 Hence, the basis is ideally optimized during the controller synthesis.
-An additive measurement noise $d_{\text{meas}}$ on the true states $x_{\text{true}}$, i.e., $x_i=x_{\text{true}}+d_{\text{meas}}$, yields a more challenging errors-in-variables problem.
-Extending the SOS approach for LTI systems from \cite{Error_in_Var} to the presented procedure would improve the simplified noise model of \cite{MartinTP2}.
-Since the approach is based on local polynomial approximations, the choice of $\omega_i$ is essential.
-This might also require a safe experiment design to explore uncertain regions of the state space and to data for additional local approximations.
-Moreover, the scalability of SOS optimization prevents the application to large problems.
-To this end, chordal sparsity \citep{SOS_Sparse} for the obtained SOS problem might improve scalability issues.
-Furthermore, SOS relaxation could be replaced by B-spline relaxations, which shows less conservatism and less computational demanding for LPV controller design with polynomial parameter dependence \citep{B_spline_relax}.
+Since the the presented procedure can also be applied for more general polynomial interpolations, e.g., Hermite polynomials \citep{Hermite}, this investigation might reduce the conservatism by means of more regional polynomial approximations.